-- Pederal Performance Management approaches The Office of Intermodal Planning and Investment (OIPI), Virginia Department of Transportation (VDOT), Department of Rail and Public Transportation (DRPT), Virginia's 40 public transit operators, and Virginia's 15 MPOs have worked together since 2016 to incorporate the new federal performance management requirements into planning and programming activities.
-The federal performance management requirements include performance monitoring and target setting activities as well as integration of performance management into agency transportation planning and programming activities, including development of the Six-Year Improvement Program (SYIP) (as well as the four-year federally required Statewide Transportation Improvement Program (STIP)) and Virginia MPO's Transportation Improvement Programs (TIP). - Virginia Performance Management approaches Through long-range and strategic plans, programs, and reviews like VTrans, the Virginia Highway Safety Improvement Program, and the Maintenance and Operations Comprehensive Review, among others, OIPI, VDOT, and DRPT have developed unique performance measures that reflect more nuanced and context-sensitive performance trends on Virginia's multimodal surface transportation system.
+- Federal Performance Management approaches The Office of Intermodal Planning and Investment (OIPI), Virginia Department of Transportation (VDOT), Department of Rail and Public Transportation (DRPT), Virginia's 40 public transit operators, and Virginia's 15 MPOs have worked together since 2016 to incorporate the new federal performance management requirements into planning and programming activities.
+The federal performance management requirements include performance monitoring and target setting activities as well as integration of performance management into agency transportation planning and programming activities, including development of the Six-Year Improvement Program (SYIP) (as well as the four-year federally required Statewide Transportation Improvement Programs (STIP)) and Virginia MPO's Transportation Improvement Programs (TIP). - Virginia Performance Management approaches OIPI, VDOT, and DRPT have developed unique performance measures through long-range and strategic plans such as VTrans, Virginia's Strategic Highway Safety Plan (SHSP), and legislatively required reports and reviews.
+These measures reflect nuanced and context-sensitive performance trends on Virginia's multimodal surface transportation system.
 These measures are routinely reported in annual and biennial reports required through the Code of Virginia by OIPI, VDOT, and DRPT.